tau-adl/RemoteSLAM/decimate_image/README.md

 This ROS package is used on the Pi to decimate frames from a mvBluefox camera.
 The decimation is needed for the low bandwidth and low delay transmission over wifi.
-On the host side, the low resolution worked nicely with OrbSLAM3.
+On the host side, the low resolution worked nicely with OrbSLAM3 SLAM.